erlangsters/setup-erlang/README.md

-# Setup Erlang
+# Setup Erlang/OTP

-This repository contains a JavaScript action to setup Erlang in your Github Actions workflows.
+This repository contains a JavaScript action to setup Erlang/OTP in your Github Actions workflows.
 It detects the platform of your runners and install a pre-built version of Erlang/OTP accordingly.